MDMC.trajectory_analysis.observables package

 classmethod create_observable(name: str) Observable[source]

-Creates an Observable object from a module name
+Create an Observable object from a module name.

 Parameters: